What Is Considered as Careless Driving in Ontario?

 What Types of Vehicles Are Included Within the Law of Careless Driving?

-Interestingly, the charge of careless driving, as per section 130 of the Highway Traffic Act as provided above, applies to the operation of a "vehicle" unlike many other sections of the Highway Traffic Act that apply to a "motor vehicle".
-Whereas section 1 of the Highway Traffic Act defines "vehicle" as including bicycle, and any vehicle propelled by muscular power, a person on a bicycle, among other vehicles without a motor, can be charged with careless driving.
-Specifically, the definitions of "bicycle" and "vehicle" per the Highway Traffic Act are stated as:
+It is notable that the offence of careless driving as prescribed within section 130 of the Highway Traffic Act, per the above, may be charged upon the operator of a "vehicle" which is much broader than sections of the Highway Traffic Act that apply only to circumstances involving a "motor vehicle".
+As section 1 of the Highway Traffic Act includes bicycle, among other things, within the definition of "vehicle", it is possible that a person riding a bicycle, among other things, can be charged with the offence of careless driving.
+Specifically, the words "bicycle" and "vehicle" as within the Highway Traffic Act are defined as:

 “bicycle” includes a tricycle, a unicycle and a power-assisted bicycle but does not include a motor assisted bicycle;